 The switch provides two digital outputs, also known as Relay Output.
 The relay contacts are energized (open) for normal operation and will close under fault conditions.
-Fault conditions include DI State change, Periodical On/Off, Power Failure, Ethernet port Link Failure, Ping Failure and Super Ring Topology Change.
-You can configure these settings in this Fault Relay Setting and each Relay can be assigned 1 fault condition.
+Fault conditions include Dry Output, Power Failure, Ethernet port Link Failure, Ping Failure and Super Ring Topology Change.
+You can configure these settings in this Fault Relay Setting.
+Each Relay can be assigned 1 fault condition.